tcltk/tklib/embedded/md/tklib/files/modules/plotchart/plotchart.md

         and \-axesbox\) the diagram supports: *\-xaxis yes/no*, to turn displaying the numeric labels on or off\.

+  - <a name='28'></a>__::Plotchart::createDendrogram__ *w* *args*

+    Create a dendrogram to plot hierarchically organised data\.
+The labels that identify the endpoints of the hierarchy can all be drawn on the same level or where their branch ends\.
+This is controlled by the option "\-extend"\.

+    The data are organised as nested lists, like:

+    \$dendrogram plot data { {"Label1"  "Label2"} {F {A B} {C {D E}}} }

+    Sublists with more than one element are considered a branching and are drawn in that way\.
+Sublists with only one element are considered a leaf and are drawn as text\.
+Because a string with two or more words can not be distinguished from a list with two or more elements, a provision is made for this situation: if the first element is "LEAF", then the list is considered to consist of leafs only and all elements \(even if they are actually nested lists themselves are drawn as text:

+    \$dendrogram plot data { {LEAF "Label 1"  "Label 2"} {F {A B} {C {D E}}} }

+      * widget *w* \(in\)

+        Name of the canvas widget to hold the dendrogram\.

+      * list *args* \(in\)

+        Zero or more option\-value pairs:

+          + The option "\-direction" takes one of the following values: left\-right, right\-left, top\-bottom, bottom\-top, with "top\-bottom" as
+            the default\.
+The tree will be drawn according to this option, the labels appear either horizontally or vertically at the end of the tree\.

+          + The option "\-extend" with value 1 \(default\) or 0 \(no extension\) to indicate that the labels should all appear at the same level\.

 # <a name='section3'></a>PLOT METHODS

 Each of the creation commands explained in the last section returns the name of